eturner24/portfolio/Portfolio.md

 ## PayPal

+I was primarily an editor at PayPal, but I continued to work as a writer whenever possible to ensure I kept my writing skills up to snuff.

 ### Package tracking API guide

 I wrote documentation to help add the option to track packages when creating an order using the PayPal REST API.
 I worked collaboratively with a stakeholder from the engineering team to research this feature, understand how it works, and get the right API calls in the right order.